Zhang Jun (politician)

-Zhang Jun (張軍 (张军, Zhāng Jūn); born October 1956) is a Chinese lawyer, politician and judge, who is currently the chief justice and president of the Supreme People's Court.
-Between 2018 and 2023, he served as the procurator-General of the Supreme People’s Procuratorate, and the Minister of Justice between 2017-2018.
-He formerly served as Vice Minister of the Ministry of Justice of the People's Republic of China and Vice President of the Supreme People's Court.
+Zhang Jun (張軍 (张军, Zhāng Jūn); born October 1956) is a Chinese lawyer and politician, who is currently the president of the Supreme People's Court.
+Between 2018 and 2023, he served as the procurator-general of the Supreme People's Procuratorate, and the minister of Justice between 2017-2018.
+He formerly served as vice minister of Justice and vice president of China's Supreme People's Court.

 Biography

 Zhang was born in Boxing County, Shandong province, and joined the Chinese Communist Party (CCP) in May 1974.

 Zhang graduated from Jilin University's department of law in 1982.
 He received a Master of Law in criminal law from the Renmin University of China in 1985 and a Doctor of Law in criminal law from Wuhan University in 2006.

 Zhang joined the Changchun municipal propaganda department under the Communist Youth League of China in 1975.
-In 1978, with the restoration of state exams, he was able to join the Jilin University's Faculty of Law.
+In 1978, with the restoration of state exams, he was able to join the Jilin University's faculty of law.
 He started working in the Supreme People's Court in 1985.